All posts

 A critical distinction for Nigerian founders using Stripe Atlas: Stripe Atlas provisions Delaware C-Corps, not LLCs.
 If you are specifically using Stripe Atlas to form your US entity, the state choice is made for you (Delaware), and the entity type is a C-Corp, not an LLC.
 This has tax implications covered in the VC fundraising section below.

 If using a formation service that offers LLCs: Doola offers both Wyoming and Delaware LLCs.
 Firstbase offers both as well.
-The formation service comparison breaks down the three-year total cost of each.
+The formation service comparison breaks down three-year total cost.

-The full state comparison maps all five commonly cited states for non-resident founders.
+The full state comparison covers all five states non-resident founders commonly consider.

 Step 2: Form the LLC

 Path A: Formation service.
-Doola ($297), Firstbase ($399), or Stripe Atlas ($500, but provisions a C-Corp) handle articles of organization, operating agreement, EIN, and registered agent setup.
-Formation services also provide a US mailing address — relevant for Nigerian founders who lack a US physical address for banking applications.
+Doola ($297), Firstbase ($399), or Stripe Atlas ($500, but provisions a C-Corp) handle articles of organization, operating agreement, EIN, and registered agent.
+They also give you a US mailing address, which matters when you do not have a US physical address for banking applications.

 Path B: Direct filing.
-File articles of organization directly with the state secretary of state (Wyoming or Delaware).
-Formation fee is $100 (Wyoming) or $90 (Delaware).
-A registered agent in the formation state is required — expect $100-200/yr.
+File articles of organization with the state secretary of state (Wyoming or Delaware). $100 in Wyoming, $90 in Delaware.
+You still need a registered agent in the formation state -- $100-200/yr.

 What the articles of organization require: